 We're living in unique times.
 Our retail customer base is composed of three distinct generations that have vastly different experiences and points of view.
 From Baby Boomers, who grew up in a world without mobile technology, to Millennials, who cannot conceive of a world without it, to the betwixt and between Gen Xers.
-How does this reality impact a retailer's marketing strategy?
+How does this reality impact a brand or retailer's marketing strategy?
 And what's the best way to address it?
-Let's take a quick look at each generation, their preferences and try to understand how to start building retail loyalty programs that can accommodate all generations.
+Let's take a quick look at each generation & their preferences and try to understand how to start building retail loyalty programs that can accommodate all generations.

 Clearly, one important way to segment your customers is by generation.
-Not always easy to do because nobody wants to share their birthdate but nevertheless an important thing to consider in your overall retail marketing strategy - especially when it comes to loyalty.
-Although Baby Boomers still have the most disposable income and account for the majority of retail sales, Gen X, at 25% of the U.S. population is in their prime spending years.
+Not always easy to do because nobody wants to share their birthdate, but nevertheless an important thing to consider in your overall retail marketing strategy - especially when it comes to loyalty.
+Although Baby Boomers still have the most disposable income and account for the majority of retail sales, Gen X, at 25% of the U.S. population, is in their prime spending years.
 And Millennials, as we all know, are changing the game completely and are just entering their prime spending years.

 Let's take a quick look at each segment.